New JWST redshifts for the host galaxies of CDF-S XT1 and XT2: understanding their nature: Spectral energy distribution fitting

 We constrain the host properties of both FXTs through SED fitting of their HST+JWST photometry.
 We consider a star-formation history (SFH) model described by an exponentially decreasing function \citep[SFH $\propto e^{-t/\tau}$, which is probably the most commonly applied SFH model;][]{Simha2014,Carnall2019} with a timescale parameter defined by the e-folding factor $\tau$\footnote{The model assumes that star formation jumps from zero to its maximum value at some time, after which star formation declines exponentially with a timescale $\tau$.}, constructed using the Kroupa initial mass function \citep[IMF;][]{Kroupa2002}, and including the effects of nebular emission and line strengths through a nebular emission model \citep[using the latest version of the \texttt{Cloudy} photoionization code;][]{Byler2017,Ferland2017}.
 Moreover, to model the dust attenuation in the SEDs, we used the theoretical framework developed by \citet{Calzetti2000}, where $A_V$ is the dust attenuation and is a free parameter.
 The free parameters of the model and their priors are listed in Table~\ref{tab:SED_model}.
 In the case of CDF-S XT1, due to the fact that we do not know its distance, the redshift ($z$) is a free parameter determined from the SED fitting.
 Meanwhile, for CDF-S XT2, the redshift was fixed to the spectroscopic value obtained by the JWST of $z_{\rm spec}=3.4598$.
 The other fitted free parameters are the mass formed ($M_F$)\footnote{$M_F$ is different than the current stellar mass because stellar mass loss during evolution (e.g., AGN emission and SN explosions) depends on metallicity, SFH, and IMF.}, age of the galaxy at the time of observation ($t_{\rm age}$), the SFH e-folding factor $\tau$, dust attenuation ($A_{\rm V,dust}$), gas ionization parameter ($\log(U)$) and stellar metallicity $\log({Z/Z_\odot})$ (see Table~\ref{tab:SED_model}).

-We used two SED fitting packages to derive host properties: $i)$ \texttt{Prospector} \citep{Leja2017,Leja2018,Johnson2021} and $ii)$ \texttt{Bagpipes} \citep[Bayesian Analysis of Galaxies for Physical Inference and Parameter EStimation;][]{Carnall2018,Carnall2019}.
+We use two SED fitting packages to derive host properties: $i)$ \texttt{Prospector} \citep{Leja2017,Leja2018,Johnson2021} and $ii)$ \texttt{Bagpipes} \citep[Bayesian Analysis of Galaxies for Physical Inference and Parameter EStimation;][]{Carnall2018,Carnall2019}.
 For fitting the available photometric data, both SED packages use the same set of free parameters and prior distributions (see Table~\ref{tab:SED_model}).
-Moreover, after fitting the SED and constraining the SFH, we derived commonly used physical properties of galaxies to enable direct comparisons with other transients (see Table~\ref{tab:SED_model}).
-For instance, we derive the current star formation rate (SFR) using the posteriors on $t_{\rm age}$, $\tau$, and $M_F$ through the equation
+Moreover, after fitting the SED and constraining the SFH, we derive commonly used physical properties of galaxies to enable direct comparisons with other transients (see Table~\ref{tab:SED_model}).
+For instance, we get the current star formation rate (SFR) using the posteriors on $t_{\rm age}$, $\tau$, and $M_F$ through the equation

 We also use the posterior distributions of $t_{\rm age}$ and $\tau$ to derive the posterior on the mass-weighted age ($t_m$) in Gyr as

 which is more physically meaningful than $t_{\rm age}$ (which simply measures the time at which star formation started).
 Figure~\ref{fig:SED_fitting} shows the best-fit SED models obtained by \texttt{Prospector} and \texttt{Bagpipes}; both are consistent with the HST+JWST photometric detections and upper limits.